pip-services/pip-services/README.md

 - Speedup your microservice development by using prebuilt patterns and components
 - Use the toolkit by itself or in conjunction with other frameworks
 - Confidently build high-quality, production-grade microservices
-- Develop interoperable microservices in .NET, Java, Node.js, Python, and Go (under development)
+- Develop interoperable microservices in Core .NET, Java, Node.js, Python, Go and Dart
-- Run microservices on AWS, Azure, Go Cloud or on-premises
+- Run microservices on AWS, Azure, Google Cloud or on-premises
 - Deploy microservices in Docker, Serverless, Service Fabric or in other containers.
 - Switch platforms and technologies without touching the existing code